Exclusive: Vanguard to offer more detail on corporate governance voting

 Nonetheless, BlackRock’s reports offer enough specifics to allow investors to identify the likely subjects.
 In one, BlackRock said it raised concerns with “a global retailer after allegations of bribery surfaced at the company,” and that it voted against certain directors and opposed a number of management recommendations.

-The descriptions match filings showing how BlackRock funds voted at Wal-Mart Stores Inc, which faces bribery investigations.
+The descriptions match filings showing how BlackRock funds voted at Wal-Mart Stores Inc (WMT.N), which faces bribery investigations.

 A Wal-Mart spokeswoman declined to comment.